top of page

 Lesson Three: Boundaries Are Acts of Love

 Cats are spectacular at boundaries.
 They'll come to you when they want affection and walk away when they're done.
 No guilt, no explanation, no "I'm sorry but I really need some space right now."
+I used to think this was cold.
+Now I understand it's honest.

-Lesson 4: The Real Lesson
+Lesson Four: The Real Lesson

 Animals haven't taught me anything that I didn't already know, somewhere deep down.
-They've just reminded me of what I forgot in the noise of being human: that life is happening right now, that love doesn't require perfection, that it's okay to rest, to play, to feel everything fully.
+They've just reminded me of what I forgot in the noise of being human: that life is happening right now, that love doesn't require perfection, and that it's okay to rest, to play, to feel everything fully.

 They've taught me by simply being themselves—completely, unapologetically, with a purity of purpose that humans spend lifetimes trying to reclaim.